 Using ForMotiv’s “Forensics” tool, customers are able to clearly determine not just WHAT answer is being provided, but HOW and by WHOM.

 This level of insight was previously impossible to extract.

 Today, it is being used by 4 of the Top 10 life insurance carriers.
-Gathering behavioral intelligence can protect carriers with claim contestability and special investigations.
+Gathering behavioral intelligence with behavior analytics software can protect carriers with claim contestability and special investigations.

 Not to mention, it can save companies millions of dollars.